 In the rising culture of Startups and Small businesses, one thing that cannot be avoided is a rising number of legal disputes.
 Even the Giant Startups are not free of legal disputes.
-Startups and Small Businesses that are aware of something like this happening under conscious minds, you are definitely taking the risk and it?s the time you take a legal opinion from experts
+Startups and Small Businesses that are aware of something like this happening under conscious minds, you are definitely taking the risk and it is the time you take a legal opinion from experts

 .
-The disputes that stole highlights are:
+The Startup Legal Disputes that stole highlights are:

-- Zomato vs Burpp?in 2011
+- Zomato vs Burpp in 2011

 Issue: Data Theft Zomato accused Burrp of copying data and contact details exclusively available for Zomato?s use and published under a special contract.
 Dispute resolved out of the court since in India, IPR protection for contact no. and address is available for Yellow Pages only.

 Issue: Copyright Infringement Bluegape a student-run startup selling customized products had to close its business down when it sold some copyright designs knowing them to be so on e-commerce websites as Flipkart, Snapdeal etc.